Frequently Asked Questions

 Once my website is developed, what additional services do you offer?

 I fully support any website that I develop, and I'm always available if you encounter any problems or want additions or changes.
-I also offer website hosting, maintenance, basic search engine optimization (SEO), search engine marketing (SEM), email marketing, email content creation, social media marketing, social media account creation and/or management, and basic graphic design.
+I also offer website hosting, maintenance, basic search engine optimization (SEO), search engine marketing (SEM), email marketing, email content creation, social media marketing, social media account creation, and basic graphic design.

-Basic SEO includes submission of your website address to the major search engines (Google, Yahoo, Bing, and Duck Duck Go), setup of your primary meta tag information (Page Title, Description, and Keywords), and meta tags for Facebook sharing.
+Basic SEO includes submission of your website address to the major search engines (Google, Yahoo, Bing, and Duck Duck Go), setup of your primary meta tag information (Page Title and Description with keywords), and meta tags for Facebook sharing.
 Additionally, your website is designed and developed from the beginning with search engine-optimized technologies and methods.

 I already have a website, but it needs updating (upgrading).
 Do you upgrade or redesign existing websites?